 Minimalist design is an incredibly popular trend that is easy to curate on Pinterest and swoon over, though not so easy to incorporate into your own space and style.

 But if you are eager to adopt a more sleek and sophisticated aesthetic, all is not lost.
 There are three Japanese concepts that will help you get started.

 In fact, incorporating minimalism into your environment is one of the easiest ways to experience more positive emotions.
 This is why Zen and Feng Shui are such powerful concepts.
-Minimalist design is not just beautiful, but also useful in that it:
+Minimalism is not just beautiful, but also useful in that it:

-- allows you to appreciate empty voids in your space that you would otherwise fill with kitch and clutter
+- allows you to appreciate negative space that you would otherwise fill with objects and clutter

 - creates a sense of calm, peace and serenity in your physical and mental space

 - helps you build confidence in and express your personal interests and style in a refined way

 Simplify Your Style

 Learn to build a capsule wardrobe, create a unique style and curate a closet you adore.